Riverside Community College District Logo

 Computer Information Systems

-will focus on cybersecurity areas of knowledge needed to enhance current IT skills for those already employed in the IT field or assist with developing cyber-skills for those exploring this as a career path.
+The INFORMATION SYSTEMS: CYBER SKILLS Certificate will focus on cybersecurity areas of knowledge needed to enhance current IT skills for those already employed in the IT field or assist with developing cyber-skills for those exploring this as a career path.
 The courses will explore the tools that are used regularly within the field.
 Topics covered will include exploration of the field of cybersecurity, data confidentiality, integrity and availability and best practices for Internet use and social media safety.
 The student will be exposed to the use of virtualization software which is used extensively throughout cybersecurity and IT careers in general.
 Protocol analysis will be covered using tools such as Wireshark to demonstrate how to capture and analyze network traffic for cybersecurity incident response and for network troubleshooting.

 Required courses to earn certificate: CIS-825, CIS-826, CIS-827